Q: How do I use the site?

 A: Yes, it is simple to upload your own trails, we have made it easier for you by having all the access audit information and phototrail tips in one place – Check out our Tips for Undertaking Phototrails Sometimes all you need is a smart phone with GPS and an inclinometer app!

-Q: I am a service provider/landowner and I would like my path(s) to be included, how can I get my paths featured on the website?
+Q: I am a service provider/landowner and I would like all paths in my area to be included and featured together on the website?
+How can I do this?